GospelTracts4Him/Hymn-Searcher/README.md

 Next, open the "Add Hymns" html, and import the same json into it.

-You can now use the program from the "Add Hymns" or the "Search Hymns" pages and all the hymns should be loaded.
+You can now use the program from the "Add Hymns" or the "index" pages and all the hymns should be loaded.

 Note, if you empty your browser cashe your data may be lost.
 I highly recommend exporting your data so that you have a backup json.